top of page

 Local statistics show one of the main ways youth gain access to substances is through parent supply.
 Lock up your alcohol, controlled prescriptions, and marijuana to reduce the likelihood youth that live in, or visit your home have access to these items.
 We have bottle locks, cabinet locks, and lock boxes available for substances.

-You can usually find us in person at community events, parent teacher conferences, and sports games handing out parent resources, but you may also contact us or pick any of these items up at the Health Department of Northwest Michigan at 95 Livingston Blvd.
+You can usually find RISE representatives in person at community events, parent teacher conferences, and sports games handing out parent resources, but you may also contact us or pick any of these items up at the Health Department of Northwest Michigan at 95 Livingston Blvd.
 Gaylord, MI 49735.

 Vaping: It's NOT harmless.